icliniq/book-doctor-appointment-wordpress-plugin/README.md

 == Frequently Asked Questions ==

-= What more this Plugin do for a website or a blog? =
+1. What more this Plugin do for a website or a blog?

 This plugin will list doctors from icliniq.com; from a location and speciality you configure

-== Screenshots ==

-1. Doctot listing displayed as a sidebar widget

 == Changelog ==